Hygiene and Inspection of food animal origin

 FOOD HYGIENE

-The first part of the course covers the main Community and National rules on the hygiene and safety of foodstuff s.
-In particular, the course will include the hygiene rules such as Regulations EC.
-The food safety ensured throughout the control of food chain and the high level of protection of consumers will be treated in that part.
-The second part of the course covers the application of basic common hygiene requirements, the general implementation of procedures based on the HACCP principles; the sources of microorganisms and the contamination ways, the main hygienic and safety characteristics of food, and the application of good hygiene practice.
-The third part of the course will include: the application of quality system, , the risk assessment, the methods to control microbial contamination and microbiological criteria, the control of parasites, Cleaning and disinfection of food plants, food-borne diseases which come from microorganisms such as viruses, bacteria and parasites..
+Community and National rules on the hygiene and safety of foodstuff s.
+Control of food chain and protection of consumers ;basic common hygiene requirements, procedures based on the HACCP principles; the sources of microorganisms and the contamination ways, application of quality system, , risk assessment, methods to control microbial contamination and microbiological criteria, control of parasites, Cleaning and disinfection of food plants, food-borne diseases which come from microorganisms ( viruses, bacteria and parasites).

 FOOD INSPECTION